Comments in Excel VBA (Add, Remove, Block Commenting)

 4. When working with complex code, it’s a good idea to add comments before conditions and loops, so that it’s easier for you to get a handle on what you had done when you revisit the code (or when someone else goes through the code)

-In this tutorial, I covered how you can add comments in VBA and some best practices to use it.
+In this article, I showed you how to add comments in VBA codes and some best practices while doing it.

 Other Excel tutorials you may also like: